autoseg/doorkeeper-ciba/README.md

 --> Consent Aproval (or disaproval) - /backchannel/complete
 --> CIBA Token Request/Reply - /oauth/token w/ grant_type = urn:openid:params:grant-type:ciba
---> Notify pending consent approval - Via e-mail to v 1.0, plugable in the future --> 5 and 6 repeat until expires between minimum interval returned by BackChannel Authorize --> Authorization Device will use a sample web application for v1.0
+--> Notify pending consent approval - Via e-mail to v 1.0, plugable in the future --> 5 and 6 repeat until it expires or receive the consent response, limited by a minimum trial interval (parameters returned by backchannel-authorize).
+--> Authorization Device will use a sample web application for v1.0

 </pre>